flamendless/peeker/README.md

 * Multi-threaded
 * Can record multiple videos in a single launch of love
+* Can use different resolution/quality for recorded output
-* Supports mp4, mkv, webm format
+* Supports mp4, mkv, webm formats
 * No audio

 ## USAGE